Management: 20th century

 Peter Drucker (1909–2005) wrote one of the earliest books on applied management: Concept of the Corporation (published in 1946).
 It resulted from Alfred Sloan (chairman of General Motors until 1956) commissioning a study of the organization.
-Drucker went on to write 39 books, many in the same vein.
+Drucker went on to write 39 books, many of which were in the same vein.

 H. Dodge, Ronald Fisher (1890–1962), and Thornton C. Fry introduced statistical techniques into management studies.
-In the 1940s, Patrick Blackett worked in the development of the applied-mathematics science of operations research, initially for military operations.
+In the 1940s, Patrick Blackett worked on developing the applied-mathematics science of operations research, initially for military operations.
 Operations research, sometimes known as "management science" (but distinct from Taylor's scientific management), attempts to take a scientific approach to solving decision-problems and can apply directly to multiple management problems, particularly in the areas of logistics and operations.